erinlmcguire/erinlmcguire.github.io/index.md

 Welcome!

-I'm currently a Senior Analyst in Global People Analytics at PepsiCo.
-This page is meant to showcase my side data analysis projects and analysis I did as an academic economist.
+I'm currently the People Analytics Lead for North America at Mondelēz International, Inc. This page is meant to showcase my side data analysis projects and analysis I did as an academic economist.
 Much of the code here uses R, but I also use Python and SQL.